 Charles William "Charlie" Minard Sr. -- also known as "Miner" -- was born in 1863 in Barbour County, WV, the son of Sarah Minerd.
 The identity of his father is not known and may be lost to history.
 His mother later married Charles Wright.

 As the son of a single mother, Charles grew up in the home of his uncle and aunt, Henry C. and Mariah (Pritchard) Minerd.
 In the early 1870s Charles went with his uncle and aunt to live in Cutler, Washington County, OH, and was present at the aunt's death.

-Charles returned to Barbour County and grew into manhood.
+Charles in time returned to Barbour County and grew into manhood.
 He married Amanda Male (1859-1901), the daughter of Hiram and Ruth Male.
 The wedding occurred on April 22, 1890 at the residence of Rev. F.P.
 Sydenstricker.
 Charles was age 28 at the time of marriage, and Amanda was 31.
 The informant giving information for their marriage license was Uriah Culverson, relationship unknown.

-The Minards had seven children, only three of whom were living in 1900 -- Aldine Minard, Sarah Dalton Michel and Ruth J. Theodous (a.k.a.
+The Minards together produced seven children, of whom only three were known -- Aldine Minard, Sarah Dalton Michl and Ruth J. Theodous (a.k.a.
 "Fedro").
 The identity of the others may be lost to time.

 The federal census of 1900 shows the family in Barbour County, where Charles was a farmer.
 The Barbour County Personal Property Book for 1897 shows that Charles had one head of cattle and two sheep.